 You don’t necessarily have to let your Stories disappear from view after 24 hours.
 Instead, you can add them to highlight albums that appear on your profile until you delete them.

 Once you create a highlight, you can give it a name and upload an icon.
-You can go back and remove or add Story frames to your highlights at any time.
+You can go back and add Instagram Stories to your highlights at any time.

 Test out content types